Best cost performance? I benchmarked an AMD instance on GCP.

 • Tau T2D VM

-The benchmark uses N2D VM.
-N2D is positioned as the AMD EPYC version of N2 VM, which uses Intel Xeon, and was selected because it makes it easy to compare CPU differences.
+For the benchmark, we will use the N2D VM.
+N2D is the AMD EPYC version of the N2 VM, which uses Intel Xeon, and was selected because it makes it easier to compare CPU differences

 Instance selection

-The machine type of the EPYC instance is N2D VM, with the following specifications and configuration.
-EPYC also has generations, and the official documentation , it seems that the second generation EPYC Rome can be used with N2D VM.
-By the way, the latest EPYC is the 3rd generation Milan.
+The EPYC instance machine type is N2D VM, with the following specs and configuration.
+EPYC also has generations, and the official documentation , the second-generation EPYC Rome is available for N2D VMs.
+The latest EPYC is the third-generation Milan.

 CPU Brand AMD EPYC Rome